stanfordnlp/stanza/_pages/client_properties.md

 ## Switching Language

 Stanza by default starts an English CoreNLP pipeline when a client is initialized.
-Switching to a different language can be done by setting a simple `properties` argument when the client is intialized.
+Switching to a different language can be done by setting a simple `properties` argument when the client is initialized.
 The following example shows how to start a client with default French models:

 ```python
 with CoreNLPClient(properties='french') as client: